Wolverhampton

 Weather

-Wolverhampton experiences temperate maritime climate with mild summers and cool winters.
-Average temperatures range from 2°C (36°F) in winter to 21°C (70°F) in summer.
-Rainfall is fairly evenly distributed throughout the year, with possible drizzles.
-Humidity levels can vary, but air quality is generally good.
+Wolverhampton experiences cool and mild weather, with average temperatures ranging from 2°C to 15°C in winter and 12°C to 22°C in summer.
+Rainfall is evenly distributed throughout the year, with the wettest months being November and December.
+Humidity levels are generally around 80%, and air quality is considered good.

 Language